project-akri/akri/docs/onvif-configuration.md

 * Changing the discovery timeout
 * Changing the capacity
 * Disabling automatic service creation
-* Modifying the broker PodSpec (See [Modifying a Akri Installation](./modifying-akri-installation#modifying-the-brokerpodspec))
+* Modifying the broker PodSpec (See [Customizing Akri Installation](./customizing-akri-installation.md#modifying-the-brokerpodspec))
-* Modifying instanceServiceSpec or configurationServiceSpec (See [Modifying a Akri Installation](./modifying-akri-installation#modifying-instanceservicespec-or-configurationservicespec))
+* Modifying instanceServiceSpec or configurationServiceSpec (See [Customizing Akri Installation](./customizing-akri-installation.md#modifying-instanceservicespec-or-configurationservicespec))

 ### Filtering ONVIF cameras
 To ensure that this Configuration only describes certain cameras, a basic filter capability has been provided.
 This